 Bandwidth estimation in the WebRTC implementation is done by bandwidth probing, i.e. a cluster of packets is requested to be transmitted over the network to gauge if this will lead to increased delay and or loss.
 The implementation provides a function to do this measurement, enabling one to use this information to update the pacing_rate.

-The WebRTC implementation has defined additional API function to monitor the states and statistics of the pacer.
+The WebRTC implementation has defined additional API functions to monitor the states and statistics of the pacer.

 6.13.2.2.2 WebRTC and paced sender evaluation